attackgithub/honey/README.md

 # How to uninstall HUE

-    INFO: If do not want to use Honey Unix Encryptor you can uninstall it with uninstall.sh!
+    INFO: If you do not want to use Honey Unix Encryptor you can uninstall it using uninstall.sh!

 > cd honey